guoting1220/bay-sharing/README.md

 - view the users who sent invites to their posts
 - view the deals which are ready to be made.
 Deal means both the logged in user and another user have interest in each other's post(s), so they can contact each other through email to discuss the furture process to share their items

-### Deployed App Link:
+### Deployed App Link
 https://baysharing.surge.sh/

 ### Tech stack

 ##### Front End:
-React.js, Redux, Bootstrap
+HTML, CSS, Javascript, React.js, Redux, Bootstrap

 ##### Back End:
-Express, Node.js, PostgreSQL
+Express, Node.js, SQL, PostgreSQL

 ### Installation and Setup Instructions